Section 90 Row A Seat 6.

 We usually got the two sheets of tickets in our hands around mid-September.
 The first pick for myself was always the Edmonton Oilers game and my guarantee that I was going to see Gretzky, sometimes on his one and only visit to Toronto.
 Jim and Paul would always choose the Montreal game since the Habs like the Oilers would only visit Toronto three times every two years.

 Once all the games were divided, each of us held our own stack of upcoming Leaf triumphs and heartaches.
-The three of us always traded individual games amongst each other.
-We each kept a half dozen or so games that we could take other friends or our wives to, but for the most part two of us were in attendance at the majority of all Leaf home games.
+The three of us always traded individual games amongst each other and we each kept a half dozen or so games that we could take other friends or our wives to.
+For the most part two of us three were in attendance at the majority of all Leaf home games.
 Playoff games would be a different story.
-If and when the Leafs were in the playoffs, two of us were always there, no exceptions.
+If and when the Leafs were in the playoffs, two of us three were always there, no exceptions.
 We each got an exhibition game that none of us cared for, but it was mandatory that season ticket holders pay full price for all three home exhibition games.

 Some of my fondest memories were the game nights driving eastbound along the busy Gardiner Expressway listening to the pregame show on the radio.
 The setting sun would be glistening off all the glass paneled downtown skyscrapers as we got closer to our York Street exit.
 The traffic was always heavy, yet it always seemed to be moving.
 It was as if a large asphalt conveyor belt was taking all of us Leaf fans right up to Maple Leaf Gardens.

 Between the regular season and if we were lucky playoff games, it meant about thirty or so visits a season for me to the Grand Ole Lady on Carlton Street.
 I just loved visiting Maple Leaf Gardens.
-Eventually after the 1997/98 season we would lose the privilege of using the tickets.
-The Gardens would close its doors for good the following season on February 13, 1999.
+Eventually after the 1997/98 season we would lose the privilege of using the tickets and the Gardens would close its doors for good the following season on February 13, 1999.

 Sharing those season tickets for fifteen years with Jim and Paul will always conjure up so many great memories.
 Memories that I will always cherish for the rest of my life.